martinsolent/github_profile_2020/README.md

 ![tut_4-4](github_profile_img/tut_4-4.png)

-Now go to your main profile page - Overview and you the read will be visable as a card (pinned) at the top
+Now go to your main profile page - Overview and your README will be visable as a card pinned at the top of the page.

 ![tut_4](github_profile_img/tut_5.png)